valango/adventOfCode/README.md

 logged in with right account!"_ After losing an insane amount of time, I finally figured out there was a tiny error in my ingenious direction computing ([day_12.1.js](day_12.1.js) line 40,41).
 <br />This clearly shows, how even testing your code won't guarantee it's correct.
+* `day 13:` The first part was simple, but I failed with the second part - my solution worked with sample data but did not reach the end with the actual one.
+Finally, I used an absolutely fantastic solution from another guy (see code), and it still took quite an effort to understand how and why it worked.
+Btw, my initial code worked correctly, too, when using reasonable initial time value from that one. 😝

 ### Track record
 My ranking placements and final times for puzzle 1 and 2 by days.
 The '_%_'